COVID-19 Accounting and Reporting

-The State Auditor’s Office has been seeking an extension of the annual financial report filing deadline.
+The State Auditor’s Office sought an extension of the annual financial report filing deadline.
 The Governor included the filing deadline extension in an emergency declaration and on Friday, May 29 the Legislature took the action needed to extend the deadline to June 17, 2020.
 On the evening of June 17, the Legislature took further action to extend the deadline further, to July 1, 2020.

-The legislative extension is welcomed in this unprecedented time.
-If your government will not meet the extended deadline, you should document the challenges you faced and the reasons for the delay in filing your financial report.
+The legislative extension was welcomed in this unprecedented time.
+If your government was unable to meet the extended deadline, you should document the challenges you faced and the reasons for the delay in filing your financial report.
 Documentation will be invaluable to our auditors in the future.

-The SAO annual financial report filing team is prepared to help you with any filing questions.
-Also, the About Filing Online page on our website can provide you access to helpful filing resources, including the library of annual online filing videos.
+The SAO annual financial report filing team continues to be available to help you with any filing questions.
+Also, the About Filing Online page on our website provides access to helpful filing resources, including the library of annual online filing videos.

 COVID-19 BARS Alerts

 The SAO issued a BARS Alert addressing BARS Coding for COVID-19 expenses and stimulus payments and other COVID-19 related items.

 The COVID-19 pandemic may have effected the normal operations and expenses of many local governments.
 In addition to this, the federal government will be providing resources to local governments through the CARES Act and other similar provisions.